a-doyle/COMP30050/README.md

 Each class submitted contains relevant logic for controlling the various functionality of the game, as follows;

 1. Board: Controls UI and core game logic (Run with this)

-**The following Card classes are not integrated as we did not have enough time**
-2. Card: A simple Card object
-3. CardDeck: A LinkedList of multiple Card objects
-4. CardType: An enum containing a constant for each CardType, Chance and Community Chest

 5. Chance: Contains the various hard-coded Chance cards
 6. Command: Contains the various game commands a Player can enter
 7. Community Chest: Contains the various hard-coded Community Chest cards
 8. Dice: Contains the logic for the dice roll

-**These classes was not integrated as we did not have enough time**
-9. NOCList: We attempted to integrate the NOCList into our project but didn't have enough time for it
-10. UI: We attempted to move the UI logic to a seperate class but were unable to complete given our shprt time frame

 11. Players: An ArrayList of Player objects, containing all the Player logic as well
-12. Properties: Contains the relevant logic for each individual property
+12. Properties: Contains the relevant logic for each individual property **The following Card classes are not integrated as we did not have enough time**
+2. Card: A simple Card object
+3. CardDeck: A LinkedList of multiple Card objects
+4. CardType: An enum containing a constant for each CardType, Chance and Community Chest **These classes was not integrated as well as we did not have enough time**
+9. NOCList: We attempted to integrate the NOCList into our project
+10. UI: We attempted to move the UI logic to a seperate class